- Law Firm

 In many cases, the benefits provided by social security institutions abroad are not sufficient.
 Then the protection should be completed by complementary or substituting solutions.

-In addition, residence is often also subject to the granting of a corresponding permit.
+Apart from that, residence is often also subject to the granting of a corresponding permit.

 Entry formalities must be clarified in good time, they can be bureaucratic and critical.
 An expert handling is therefore recommended